Prairie Public Television

-Prairie Public Television is a state network of public television stations operated primarily by Prairie Public Broadcasting.
+Prairie Public's television service is a state network of public television signals operated by Prairie Public Broadcasting.
 It comprises all of the PBS member stations in the U.S. state of North Dakota.

 The state network is available via flagship station KFME in Fargo and eight satellite stations covering all of North Dakota, plus portions of Minnesota, Montana, and South Dakota.
-It also has substantial viewership in portions of the Canadian provinces of Manitoba, Saskatchewan and Ontario.
-PPT is also available on most satellite and cable television outlets serving North Dakota.
+It also has substantial viewership in portions of the Canadian province of Manitoba.
+Prairie Public is also available on most satellite and cable television outlets serving North Dakota and on Hulu.

-Prairie Public Television is headquartered on 5th Street North in Fargo, with a satellite studio on North 15th Street in Bismarck.
+Prairie Public is headquartered on 5th Street North in Fargo, with a satellite studio on North 15th Street in Bismarck.